raffraffraff/tforder/README.md

 # OpenTofu stack dependency graph generation
-I follow some crazy patterns in my Terraform.
-One of them is the specific declaration of each deployment's dependencies, like this:
+I follow some patterns in my TF code.
+For example, I declare each deployment's dependencies, like this:

 ```
 locals {